The Art of Participatory Leadership: Hosting meaningful conversations that matter

 The Art of Hosting is a three-day leadership training course that scales from the personal to the systemic.
 We’ll help you develop leadership practices that co-create a collective impact that responds to the complex challenges surrounding us.
 Participants will learn models and practices to maximize personal leadership abilities and surface the collective intelligence needed to respond to the most pressing issues of our times.

 Climate change affects all of us.
-We will come together in May 2020 on the east shore of Kootenay Lake to learn and practice skills to host the conversations needed to successfully navigate the complex issues and system changes facing us today.
+We will come together on the east shore of Kootenay Lake to learn and practice skills to host the conversations needed to successfully navigate the complex issues and system changes facing us today.
 Here in the Columbia Basin, our mountain landscapes and small rural communities create unique opportunities and challenges for action.
 What is needed?
 How can we make a difference?
 From where can we take inspiration?
 By coming together, understanding where we are at, and having new conversations to address our vulnerabilities and paths forward, we will co-create solutions to this challenging issue – turning conversations to actions.

 Yasodhara Ashram is a unique setting for our gathering.
 Spacious, light-filled classrooms and sacred spaces combine with the incredible natural beauty of this land which will help to create a meaningful space for renewal, conversation, celebration and change.
 The ashram, and those who call it home, are very dedicated to spiritual and monastic practice.
 This is not a conference centre or a hotel.
 We have had many discussions with the ashram leaders about bringing the program there and they are excited to host us.
 It’s a beautiful and magical place and they are also feeling ‘called’ to support leaders and influencers at this critical moment in the human story.
 We view ourselves as honoured and respectful guests rather than customers and will be respecting the rich traditions of the ashram while we are there.
 More details can be found at www.yasodhara.org.